 These bases will help give support to your body as it starts to heal and recover from the stress it has been on.
 It will help you manage the worst symptoms of your M.E.
 I would always recommend that you get a full blood work done with your Dr. first too, and ask for a copy yourself, to check all your levels of vitamins & minerals etc. and ensure there is nothing else you should be addressing.

 If you want more in-depth information and to learn everything I have over the past five years, including specific information on healing M.E & chronic illness through natural remedies, nutrition & lifestyle medicine.
-I have something exciting in the works that will be perfect for you!
+I have something that will be perfect for you.